kieviceb/TEKBOT-WEST-WRO-FE-PANAMA/README.md

 - Detect and avoid **black walls** on the track.
 - Identify and avoid **obstacles**, including **red and green blocks**.
 - Recognize the **magenta parking spot** and perform parking maneuvers.
-- Count **orange and blue lines** on the mat to track laps (3 total), ensuring compliance with lap-counting requirements.
+- Count **orange and blue lines** on the mat to track laps (12 sets of lines total), ensuring compliance with lap-counting requirements.

-# Challenge Strategies
+# ⚔️ Challenge Strategies

 ## Open Challenge Strategy